- 2 Dec 2015

 - What is the T2S invoice process and its content?

-- How to query billing data?
+- How do you query billing data?

-- Liquidity Management and collateral management
+- Liquidity management and collateral management

-- How are payment banks and their clients’ set-up in T2S?
+- How are payment banks and their clients set up in T2S?

 - How is liquidity provided to payment bank clients?